ppannuto/patpannuto.com/classes/2022/winter/cse141L/index.md

 6. Work in a team, building a large, complex system using design principles that apply to both software and hardware.
 7. Help your classmates and exercise your creativity.

+### Prerequisites

+ - **CSE141 is a strongly enforced co-requisite.** You _must_ either be concurrently enrolled in CSE141 or have previously taken CSE141.
+It is expected that students take CSE141 and CSE141L in the same term.
+ - CSE140/140L (Required).
+This course assumes knowledges of circuits and primitives such as registers and gates, synchronous and combinational logic, state machines, and structures such as muxes and adders.
+We also assume some familiarity with tools (Quartus, ModelSim, and Verilog generally) from 140/140L.
+ - CSE110 (Strongly Recommended).
+110 gives critical experience in the design, _planning_, and implementation of a large-scale project.
+It is strongly encouraged for students to take 110 first, as this course is also a large project, but more of the planning and breakdown of work is your own responsibility in 141L.

 ---

 [TOC]